 It is challenging for a global approach like \textit{NH-Rep}~\cite{Guo2022NHRep} or \textit{NGLOD}~\cite{takikawa2021neural} to fit a neural implicit representation to a 3D shape with thin geometric features, such as the thin solid shown in Fig.~\ref{fig:thin_motivation} (upper row) and the very thin gap shown in Fig.~\ref{fig:thin_motivation} (bottom row).
 On the one hand, insufficient samples around these thin features, coupled with the inherent difficulty that the MLP faces in handling sharp changes in SDF, accounts for the failures encountered in such regions by \textit{NGLOD}~\cite{takikawa2021neural}.

 On the other hand, \textit{NH-Rep}~\cite{Guo2022NHRep}, while being a patch-based representation, is limited by the global approach it adopts.
-As described earlier, the need for managing global interaction between all pairs of patches makes it prone to fail to model the thin features, as shown in the top of Fig.~\ref{fig:thin_motivation}.
+As described earlier, the need for managing global interaction between all pairs of patches makes it prone to fail when modeling thin features, as shown in the top of Fig.~\ref{fig:thin_motivation}.

 In contrast to previous methods, our \textit{Patch-Grid} \textit{locally} represents each composing surface patch with a bounding patch volume and achieves robust results in regions of thin geometric features; see our results in Fig.~\ref{fig:thin_motivation}.
 We demonstrate how our local representation benefits the modeling of thin geometric features with Fig.~\ref{fig:thin_feature} where a thin solid is bounded by two spatially close yet disconnected surface patches.
 First, the two surface patches are separately represented by their respective patch volumes, and so are their signed distance fields.
 Therefore, learning the two \textit{individual} signed distance fields avoids excessively dense sampling around the thin solid as required by \textit{NGLOD}.
 On the other hand, while it adopts a similar patch-based representation, \textit{NH-Rep} defines the patches in the global domain and can only evaluate the geometry through the CSG tree in a global manner that struggles to disentangle the two disconnected but almost overlapping patches.
 In contrast, our \textit{Patch-Grid} enables local evaluation of a surface patch within its patch volume.
 If two patches are not connected (see Fig.~\ref{fig:thin_feature}), each surface patch can be individually extracted without going through the CSG tree.
 Hence, our local approach exhibits high flexibility in modeling these thin geometric features.